 Incidental Harassment Authorization Renewals

-NOAA Fisheries has begun implementing an expedited process (approximately 60 days) whereby the agency may, on a case-by-case basis, issue a one-year Renewal IHA, following notice to the public and an additional 15-day public comment period, provided certain conditions are met and the activities covered by the proposed Renewal consist of either:
+NOAA Fisheries is now implementing an expedited process (approximately 60 days) whereby the agency may, on a case-by-case basis, issue a one-year Renewal IHA, following notice to the public and an additional 15-day public comment period, provided certain conditions are met and the activities covered by the proposed Renewal consist of either:

-- another year of identical, or nearly identical, activities as were covered by the initial IHA (or subset of those activities) or
+- up to another year of identical, or nearly identical, activities as were covered by the initial IHA (or subset of those activities) or

 - a subset of the activities covered by the initial IHA because the originally planned activities were not completed within the effective dates of the initial IHA and are planned for completion under the proposed Renewal.